See our list of commonly used acronyms

-If the team determines that the modification is appropriate on an "as needed basis" then that is the determination of need for this supplemental aid, accommodation, and/or modification.
+If the team determines that the modification is appropriate on an "as needed basis," then write “As needed” in the frequency column.

 If the student's IEP goal plans are to stay in school until 20, does the transition plan still begin at 9th grade - does it continue for 3 or 4 years?

 The transition plan must be developed when the student is in 9th grade or turns 16 (whichever is sooner), and must be updated annually until the student exits school.

 If there is an area that does not need to be addressed on the transition plan, how is that indicated on the plan?

 “N/A” may be an appropriate response for Sections 8C and G, and for “Independent Living Skills Goal” in Section 8D.

 Post-Secondary goals - define?
 What are post-secondary goals?